General Fact Sheet

 - How might I be exposed to neem oil?

-- What are some symptoms from a brief exposure to neem oil?
+- What are some signs and symptoms from a brief exposure to neem oil?

 - What happens to neem oil when it enters the body?